sizdah/Whyfi/README.md

 # Whyfi
 a simple script to auto-config create_ap so you can create a hotspot on Linux, also bypass mac address filtering and stay anonymous

-First, you should install create_ap script from here or in arch Linux use "sudo pacman -S create_ap" https://github.com/oblique/create_ap
+First, you should install create_ap script from the given Github link or if you are using arch Linux use "sudo pacman -S create_ap"

+create_ap link:
+https://github.com/oblique/create_ap

-This script uses IPTABLES which you should install on your machine. ( sudo apt install iptanles )
+This script uses IPTABLES which you should install on your machine if you already dont have. ( sudo apt install iptanbles )

 This script also requires RandMac library which you should install using pip install randmac